 Arranging a funeral or cremation in South Carolina

-It can be an overwhelming task arranging a funeral, whether you are preplanning or are dealing with an unexpected death of a loved one, and this guide aims to try and help you.
+It can be an overwhelming task arranging a funeral, whether you are preplanning or are dealing with an unexpected death of a loved one.
+This guide is designed to help you.
 We have highlighted some of the main decisions you may need to make when arranging a funeral or cremation in South Carolina.
 Licensing laws and regulations pertaining to the operation of a funeral business can vary by state.
 The Federal Trade Commission (FTC) ´Funeral Rule´ does give you some protection as a consumer and it is wise to ensure you know where you legally stand in terms of purchasing funeral services and merchandise.

 How do you choose which funeral home or cremation provider that is right for your needs?